 What is eczema?

-Eczema is a general term for a group of conditions that cause the skin to become inflamed, red, dry, bumpy and itchy.
+Eczema is a general term for a group of conditions that cause the skin to become inflamed, red, dry, bumpy, and itchy.
 However, this term is most often used to refer to a condition called atopic dermatitis.
-In atopic dermatitis, skin barrier function (the "glue" of the skin) is impaired.
-This makes the skin dry out and become infected more easily.
+In atopic dermatitis, skin barrier function (the "glue" of the skin) is damaged.
+This loss of barrier function makes the skin more sensitive and more prone to infection and to becoming dry.

 What are the symptoms of eczema?